singularis-mzf/doxy_mini_tram/minitram_konstal_105/README.md

 When creating the collection duplicates, the armatures need to be duplicated too, so they can be assigned different animation actions, and can get the final transformation applied individually.

 Because instantiating individual object duplicates (meshes, armatures) is “not yet implenented” in Blender 2.82, I append the collection instances to individual .blend files, and append them back into the main file.

+### Blender Files

+I have exported B3D from `minitram_konstal_105_assembled_7_2.blend`.
+As you can already guess, I needed several attempts until I got a working B3D export.

+First issue is that the B3D exporter frequently added hundreds of additional vertices, which damaged any UV mappings.
+The final result was to export to OBJ first, then reimport, add the animations from `minitram_konstal_105_doors_5.blend`, then export as B3D.

+You can look through Blender files with lower numbers at the end to find better organized modelling data, which is not ready for exporting though.